Permissions and permits

 If leaving flowers, please choose a secluded spot, away from other visitors.
 Please ensure they are real flowers that will readily biodegrade back into the soil and that all containers, wrappings and ties are removed from the site and disposed of responsibly.

 Regrettably, we are unable to accept or maintain memorial benches or similar items in our forests.

 While we can’t plant and maintain memorial trees, you may wish to make a contribution for a loved one to a wider project; helping us care for a site they particularly valued.
 Projects will vary from site to site but may include tree planting schemes, enhancing a view or improving visitor facilities, to help others enjoy a special place.
 Again, we regret that no attribution or memorial can be part of the project.

 Please contact your regional office for further details.

 If you wish to get married on Scotland’s national forests and land, there are a couple of options:

-- For larger ceremonies or receptions, which involve marquees, toilets or other structures and a booked location, you will need to apply for a permit as far ahead as possible in advance.
-The National Access Forum’s guidance on holding an outdoor event, which includes advice on numbers, planning times and more, can be found here.
-For official information on getting married in Scotland, please click here.
+You should also read the National Access Forum’s guidance on holding an outdoor event, which includes advice on numbers, planning times and more.
+For official information on getting married in Scotland, please visit the MyGov.Scot website.

-For all weddings, if you’re having professional photos taken at the location, a wedding photography permit will be required and you will need to contact the relevant regional office at least 6 weeks in advance to apply and pay the wedding photography fee (£150 for 2020/21).
+If you’re having professional photos taken at the location, please check the filming guidance above, to check whether a wedding photography permit will be required.
+If so, you will need to contact the relevant regional office at least 6 weeks in advance to apply, and pay any wedding photography fee that applies.